Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter8-13_llm_preprocessor_preprocessed_by_llm.md

 Figure 11.8: How to model an immediate writing strategy for nv data

 [TPS_SWCT_01589] Implementation of emergency storing of nv data (cid:100) The use case for storeEmergency can only be implemented by means of a Complex Driver.
 In particular, the Complex Driver is responsible for the detection of an ECU failure.
-If a relevant error occurs the Complex Driver should call the NvM write block operation for the emergency blocks directly. (cid:99)(RS_SWCT_03225) This consequently means that the NvM shall react to write operations coming from the Complex Driver by giving them the highest priority (re-queuing of NvM write block requests).
+If a relevant error occurs the Complex Driver should call the NvM write block operation for the emergency blocks directly. (cid:99)(RS_SWCT_03225)

+This consequently means that the NvM shall react to write operations coming from the Complex Driver by giving them the highest priority (re-queuing of NvM write block requests).
 Please note that the behavior described in [TPS_SWCT_01587] in general is supported by AUTOSAR by requiring that NVRAM Blocks shall have to be configured with "immediate priority".
 The technical implications are explained in the respective SWS [31], e.g. in [SWS_NvM_00182] and [SWS_NvM_00300].

-[TPS_SWCT_01590] Combination of writing strategies for nv data is possible (cid:100) AUTOSAR positively supports the configuration of a combination of writing strategies for nv data. (cid:99)(RS_SWCT_03225) In other words, in consequence of [TPS_SWCT_01590] it is possible that (for example) both NvBlockDescriptor.storeImmediate as well as NvBlockDescriptor.storeCyclic may exist and set to true in the context of the same NvBlockNeeds.
+[TPS_SWCT_01590] Combination of writing strategies for nv data is possible (cid:100) AUTOSAR positively supports the configuration of a combination of writing strategies for nv data. (cid:99)(RS_SWCT_03225)

+In other words, in consequence of [TPS_SWCT_01590] it is possible that (for example) both NvBlockDescriptor.storeImmediate as well as NvBlockDescriptor.storeCyclic may exist and set to true in the context of the same NvBlockNeeds.

 #@SECTION: 11.5.4.2 NvBlockNeeds
 #@CLASS: NvBlockDescriptor
 #@CLASS: NvBlockNeeds
-#@CLASS: NvBlockNeedsReliabilityEnum
+#@ENUM: NvBlockNeedsReliabilityEnum
-#@CLASS: NvBlockNeedsWritingPriorityEnum
+#@ENUM: NvBlockNeedsWritingPriorityEnum
 #@CLASS: ApplicationSwComponentType
 #@CLASS: SwcServiceDependency